Nakilon/directlink/README.md

 #### the "don't give up mode"

-If the passed link is not the image link or a photo page of a known image hosting, the tool is still able to find the main images that the linked webpage contains (here it found three images in the markdown file):
+If the passed link is not the image link or a photo page of a known image hosting, the tool is still able to find the main images that the linked webpage contains.
+Like in the second example of this README or here -- it found three images in the markdown file:
 ```
 $ directlink https://github.com/Nakilon/dhash-vips
 <= https://github.com/Nakilon/dhash-vips